-Black Friday 2019 best deals so far: $134 Airpods, $49 Instant Pot, $175 Nintendo Switch Lite and More
+Black Friday 2019 best deals so far: $134 AirPods, $49 Instant Pot, $175 Nintendo Switch Lite and More

 - The Nintendo Switch Lite for $175 (save $25)

-- An Xbox One Digital Edition with 3 games for just $149
+- An Xbox One Digital Edition with three games for just $149

 - Sennheiser HD 4.50R noise-canceling headphones for $80 (save $100)